Report card: Bob Condotta grades the Seahawks’ Week 7 overtime loss to the Cardinals

-Not that Seahawks fans weren’t already worried their team might not be complete enough to really be a Super Bowl contender.
+Not that Seahawks fans weren’t already worried that their team might have some fatal flaws.

-But a simply stunning 37-34 overtime loss to Arizona only further confirmed the worst fears.

-This is a team with an offense good enough to win it all, and a defense that as currently constructed — though it’s worth remembering Jamal Adams remains out — bad enough to undo it all.
+But a simply stunning 37-34 overtime loss to Arizona only further confirmed the worst fears that this is a team with an offense good enough to win it all, and a defense that as currently constructed — though it’s worth remembering Jamal Adams remains out — is bad enough to undo it all.

+What we know for sure is that Seattle blowing the leads it did Sunday night opened the door wide for the rest of the NFC West to stay in the hunt.

+And, boy, now the 49ers — fresh off a dismantling of the Patriots — come to town.

-On to some quick grades.
+On to some grades.

 Quarterback